Skip to main content

 Adaptive Expertise Model

-The adaptive expertise model is useful in scaffolding executive functioning.
+The adaptive expertise model is useful in scaffolding strategy development.
 It has three steps: guided learningOpens in a new window (educators decide on the learning goals, strategies, and assessments), active learningOpens in a new window (learners decide on the learning goals and self-plan and organize around these but with support from the educator), and experiential learningOpens in a new window (students guide all aspects of the learning through interaction with others and reflection on their experience).
 In this model, learning becomes increasingly self-directed (Dumont et al., 2012Opens in a new window).

 Reflect